Where does resident training take place?

 How much call is required?

 Call during the intern year varies with the rotation.
 For the most part, however, call will be about every 4th night during the first year with four call-free months.
 During the second and third years, residents cover approximately 50 calls each during the first 4 months of second year, residents are paired with an upper level resident for call to help with the transition of responsibilities from intern to resident.

 What is call like?

-Interns take in-hospital call concerning patients on their respective service, meaning that they may be covering anything from the trauma service while on surgery to the ICU while on medicine.
+Interns take in-hospital call concerning patients on their respective service, meaning that they may be covering anything from the emergent cardiac catheterization cases while on cardiology to the ICU while on medicine.
 In the upper years, residents will cover both the inpatient service and calls from office patients.
 Residents also do admissions for the service and cover OB patients on labor and delivery.
 Because of our electronic medical record, upper year residents do have the option of taking call from home.
 For this option, residents must reside within a 30 min driving distance to Delaware County Memorial Hospital.